conda-incubator/conda-store-ui/src/docs/markdown/DEVELOPMENT.md

 2. Open you local browser and go to [http://localhost:8000](http://localhost:8000) so see conda-store-ui.
 3. You can then login using the default username of `username` and default password of `password`.

-Hot reloading is enabled, so when you make changes to source files, your browser will reload and reflect the changes.
+**Note:** Hot reloading is enabled, so when you make changes to source files, your browser will reload and reflect the changes.